griMarina/Blog/README.md

 ## General info

 The application hasn't any fronted and it returns only JSON responses via HTTP.
-The app has users and they are able to write articles and comments.
+The app has users and they can write articles and comments.

 ## Technologies:
 * Php